Gowtham-123/CropPredict/original_README.md

 # Experimenting with a dataset
-from your friends at Aerial Intelligence
+From your friends at Aerial Intelligence

 ## The goal
 We want to try and predict wheat yield for several counties in the United States.
 We've collected some data that should give you a good head start on the exercise.

 Once you've finished the exercise, we'd like you to share your insights and performance with us, and how you managed to achieve it.
-More on that below (in the submitting section)
+More on that below (in the submitting section).

 ## The starter data :rocket:
 - 2013: https://aerialintel.blob.core.windows.net/recruiting/datasets/wheat-2013-supervised.csv